PArns/ioBroker.netatmo/README.md

 Netatmo adapter for ioBroker

+## __Important Note for Authentication changes October 2022__
+According to Netatmo the "old" way to authenticate with username and password directly by entering them into the adapter will be disabled by October 2022.

+Version 2.0 of the adapter addresses this change and adjust the authentication.
+All upgrades before October 2022 should allow a seamless upgrade to 2.0.0 on the first start automatically - else requires a new authentication.

+## __Important Note for v2.0.0!__
+With v 2.0 of the adapter the object structure will change completely!
+Instead of names we decided to better use the unique IDs to make sure that duplicate or changing names do not produce issues.

 ## Installation and Configuration
 You need to authenticate with your NetAtmo account using the Adapter Admin UI.